NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

 The optional *group* parameter can be used to specify into which :doc:`group<Group>` the node should be created, *None* meaning the project's top level.

-In case 2 plug-ins can decode the same format, e.g: ReadPSD and ReadOIIO can both read .psd files, internally Natron picks the "best" OpenFX plug-in to decode the image sequence/video according to the settings in the Preferences of Natron.
+In case 2 plug-ins can decode the same format, e.g. ReadPSD and ReadOIIO can both read .psd files, internally Natron picks the "best" OpenFX plug-in to decode the image sequence/video according to the settings in the Preferences of Natron.
 If however you need a specific decoder to decode the file format, you can use